 Development of the Juvenile Justice System

 The legal concept of juvenile status, like the concept of childhood itself, is relatively new.
-The juvenile court system was established in the United States about two hundred years ago, with the first court appearing in Illinois in 1899.
+The juvenile court system was established in the United States a little more than a century ago, with the first court appearing in Illinois in 1899.
 Prior to that time, children and youth were seen as miniature adults and were tried and punished as adults.

 During the progressive era, which occurred between 1880 and 1920, social conditions in the United States were characterized by large waves of immigration and a dramatic increase in urbanization.
 As a direct result, hundreds of indigent children wandered the streets, and many became involved in criminal activity.
 Initially, children who were convicted of crimes were housed with adult criminals.
 Social activists, law makers, and other officials soon realized that children institutionalized with adults were learning adult criminal behaviors and were exiting those institutions ready for life careers in criminality.
 Because of this negative influence, separate juvenile court systems and accompanying correctional institutions were developed.